peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 Modifies this mesh buffer by reversing the sign of normals it defines.
 Has no effect if this mesh buffer doesn't define any normals.
+All attributes with the semantic <code>NORMAL</code>, regardless of semantic index, are affected.

 #### Return Value